 After approval of the independent study paper, the signed "Report of the M.S.
-Advisory Committee" form must be submitted to the Center for Graduate Studies at least two weeks before the end of the semester if you are to remain on the graduation list and not be required to register in the next semester.
-Note your thesis is not officially accepted until it is approved in ProQuest by the Center for Graduate Studies.
+Advisory Committee" form must be submitted to the Center for Graduate Studies at least one week before the end of the semester if you are to remain on the graduation list and not be required to register in the next semester.
+Note independent studies are not uploaded in ProQuest.
 The Center for Graduate Studies requires that a copy of your abstract in digital (ASCII, text, rich-text or HTML) form be sent to graduate@nmt.edu.